XLabs/ledger-ethers-signer/solana/README.md

 This is meant to be a basic Solana signer for ledger hardware wallets.

 Goals:
-- Sign EVM transactions on node.js.
+- Sign Solana transactions on node.js.
-- Sign EVM messages on node.js.
+- Sign Solana messages on node.js.

 Non-goals:
-- Sign EVM transactions or messages on browsers.
+- Sign Solana transactions or messages on browsers.

-Right now, signing EVM messages is untested so it may not work.
+Right now, signing Solana messages is untested so it may not work.

 ## Usage